₹0Lifetime Free Cards

 What the headline rate actually pays

 Take the SBI Cashback card.
 The marketing says 5% on online and 1% on offline.
-The actual structure is:
+The actual structure, after the April 1, 2026 devaluation, is:

-- Excludes merchant payments via Mobikwik or PhonePe, utility bills, rent, fuel, education, and a few other categories
+• Excludes merchant payments via Mobikwik or PhonePe, utility bills, rent, fuel, education, insurance, jewellery, gift, railways, quasi-cash, digital gaming, tolls, and government-related transactions

 So your "5% cashback" card is not 5% on your phone bill, your housing.com rent payment, your electricity, or your child's school fees.
 Banks define online narrowly and exclude high-value categories that would blow up their margins.